4-4-0: Narrow gauge

-In 1915, thirteen of the Beira Railway's retired narrow gauge Falcon F2 and F4 locomotives were acquired from Mozambique by the Union Defence Forces for use in South Africa, where they replaced locomotives that had been commandeered for the war effort in German South West Africa during World War I. At the end of the war, these locomotives were staged until they were placed back in service by the South African Railways (SAR) in 1921.
-When a system of grouping narrow gauge locomotives into classes was eventually introduced by the SAR between 1928 and 1930, they were classified as Class NG6.
+In 1915, thirteen of the Beira Railway's retired narrow gauge Falcon F2 and F4 locomotives were acquired from Mozambique by the Union Defence Forces for use in South Africa, where they replaced locomotives that had been commandeered for the war effort in German South West Africa during World War I. At the end of the war, the South African Railways stored them before returning them to service in 1921.
+When a system of grouping narrow gauge locomotives into classes was eventually introduced between 1928 and 1930, they were classified as class NG6.

-In 1936, Bagnall built a single 4-4-0 tank locomotive, named Burnside and with 11+1/2 by 15 inch cylinders, for the 2 ft 0+1/2 in gauge line of the Natal Estates sugar plantation at Mount Edgecombe in Natal.
+In 1936, Bagnall built a single 4-4-0 tank locomotive, named Burnside, with 11+1/2 by 15 inch cylinders, for the 2 ft 0+1/2 in gauge line of the Natal Estates sugar plantation at Mount Edgecombe in Natal.